Mobile Multi-View Object Image Search: Experiments

+\begin{itemize} \item \textit{Internet queries.} The multi-view images of $45$ queries, one query per category, are collected from online shopping sites.
+Similar to the \textit{MVOD} dataset, these query images mostly have clean background. \item \textit{Mobile phone queries.} The multi-view query images are obtained with a mobile phone in natural office, home or supermarket environments, in realistic conditions, having adverse effects, like background clutter and illumination problems.
+The query set has $15$ queries for $15$ categories. \end{itemize}

+The vocabulary size is $10K$ and hard assignment is used for computing the BoW histograms.
+Single view queries are performed by randomly selecting one of the query views and matching it with one of the database images.
+Multi-view queries are performed and presented for the best performing similarity function (\textit{Min-Max Ratio}) and best early/late fusion methods based on the above experiments.

-Figure~\ref{fig:AveP-Mvod-single-view}~and~\ref{fig:AveP-Mvod-multi-view} show the average precision graphs for single view and multi-view queries, respectively.
-As expected, multi-view queries provide a significant improvement in average precision (about $+0.2$) over single view queries.
-The improvement is more on background cluttered queries, which is important, since, in a real world setting, the query images will usually have background clutter.
-On the other hand, the average precision for queries with clean background is always higher than queries with cluttered backgroud.
+Figure~\ref{fig:AveP-Mvod} shows the average precision graphs for single view and multi-view queries on the \textit{MVOD} dataset.
+As expected, the average precisions on \textit{MVOD} is lower than those of \textit{Caltech-256}.
+Parallel with the \textit{Caltech-256} results, multi-view queries provide an improvement of about $+0.1$ to $+0.2$ over single view queries.
+The improvement is more on background cluttered queries (taken with a mobile phone), which is important, since, in a real world setting, the query images will usually have background clutter.
+On the other hand, the average precision for queries with clean background is always higher than queries with cluttered background.
 It is possible to reduce the influence of background by segmenting out the objects automatically, as in~\cite{34}, or semi-automatically if the user can quickly tap on the screen and select the object of interest, as in~\cite{tapTell}.

-Among the fusion methods, the late fusion methods, \textit{Weighted Average of Maximum Similarities} and \textit{Maximum Similarity}, and the early fusion method, \textit{Maximum Histogram}, work better than the other methods.
-Sample queries in Figures \ref{fig:mvod1}, \ref{fig:mvod2} and \ref{fig:mvod3} demonstrate the improvement in the result lists.
-Multi-view queries provide significant improvement over single-view queries, with both clean and background cluttered query images.
+Among the fusion methods, the late fusion methods, \textit{Weighted Average of Maximum Similarity} and \textit{Maximum Similarity} work better than others.
+Sample queries in Figures \ref{fig:mvod1}, \ref{fig:mvod2} and \ref{fig:mvod3} demonstrate the improvement in the result lists for both clean background Internet queries and cluttered background mobile phone queries.